Super Bowl XLII: Halftime

 As is always the case, several big names were mentioned as possible performers for the halftime show before a final choice (Tom Petty and the Heartbreakers) was announced.
 The halftime entertainer selection process in late 2007 was not unusual: however, since the site selection process four years earlier was of special interest, it is necessary to also mention some of the acts who might have performed, but did not do so.

 According to the entertainment publication Variety, a wish list of potential halftime performers was developed by the NFL.
 Among those on the wish list were Bruce Springsteen (who performed during halftime at Super Bowl XLIII the following year), Norah Jones and the Eagles.
 In addition, interest in the slot was expressed by Bon Jovi, who had planned to open the U.S. leg of their Lost Highway Tour with a performance during the halftime show.

 According to Rolling Stone, the engagement was actually offered to the Eagles by the NFL, but the offer was turned down.

 Then, on December 2, 2007, it was officially announced that the halftime entertainment would be provided by Tom Petty and the Heartbreakers.
-The songs "American Girl", "I Won't Back Down", "Free Fallin'", and "Runnin' Down a Dream" were performed by the band to kick off their 2008 world tour.
+The band performed the songs "American Girl", "I Won't Back Down", "Free Fallin'", and "Runnin' Down a Dream" to kick off their 2008 world tour.
 Bridgestone served as the halftime show sponsor.
 The halftime show itself, produced by Don Mischer and White Cherry Entertainment in association with NFL Network, was nominated for an Emmy Award in 2009.